eforrest8/NextGenEmotionComputing/Documentation/Development.md

 Most relevant is the "Development Build" toggle; this setting enables some extra debugging functionality in the built executable.
 In particular, the simulated camera is enabled in builds made with "Development Mode" enabled.

+The config file is *NOT* automatically generated when building.
+It will be created at runtime if one does not exist, but I strongly suggest that you include a file pre-filled with the default settings for ease of use.
+For builds, the `config.cfg` should be located in the `PeakVisualization_Data` directory alongside `data.unity3d` and `boot.config`.

 ## Web Frontend and API Server

 ### Requirements